Gardens of Compassion

 Getting involved is easy.
 Volunteers

 beginning of the project each year.
-Registration for Volunteers for 2016 can register at any time during the growing season.
+Volunteers can register at any time during the growing season.
 The project needs a maximum of 20

 community volunteers.
-Volunteers from the Little Wonders family can ask any Little Wonders Staff how to get involved.
+Volunteers from the Little Wonders families can ask any Little Wonders Staff how to get involved.

-We know not all volunteers will be available for the primary gardening day (each Wednesday 3:30-4:30).
+We know not all volunteers will be available for the primary gardening day (each Monday mornings from 10-12).
 Volunteers are welcome to come at other times, even evenings and weekends.
-We do, however, ask that all volunteers register before they come to the gardens.
+However, all volunteers must register and receive confirmation of their registration before they come to the gardens.

 For this initiative to be successful, we look for volunteers that can be very committed.
 There are two reasons for this:

 - For the gardens to grow successfully, they will need daily watering.
-It is very important that volunteers sign up to come for additional days (beyond the regular Wednesday session) throughout the growing season to help with this.
+It is very important that we do have volunteers sign up to come for additional days (beyond the regular Monday session) throughout the growing season to help with this.